 1. Theater and Improv on Granville Island

 Only Downtown venues equal the concentration of theaters on Granville Island.
 The Arts Club (1585 Johnston St.; 604-687-1644) produces a full season on contemporary plays and musicals on their Granville Island and Revue stages.
-The Vancouver TheatreSports League gets up to hilarious hijinks at the Improv Centre (1502 Duranleau St.; 604-738-7013), and you can sip a beer while watching the improv games unfold.
+Vancouver TheatreSports League gets up to hilarious hijinks at the Improv Centre (1502 Duranleau St.; 604-738-7013), and you can sip a beer while watching the comedy unfold.

 Other performance spaces on Granville Island include Waterfront Theatre and Performance Works.
 Both present a variety of works, perhaps a play from the Vancouver International Fringe Festival in autumn or a modern musical.
 And Carousel Theatre is also based on Granville Island, presenting works for children and families.

 Granville Island has more theaters than bars, which bodes well for the neighborhood's cultural life.
 But where can you grab a drink?
 Many Granville Island restaurants have bar seating, including Edible Canada (1596 Johnston St.; 604-682-6681), The Sandbar (102 - 1535 Johnston St.; 604-669-9030), Bridges (1696 Duranleau St.; 604-687-4400), and The Keg (1499 Anderson St.; 604-685-4735).

 The Backstage Lounge (1585 Johnston St.; 604-687-1354) is a favorite for its regular live music performances and busy dance floor.
 Bands can range from rock to jazz and funk, making it a good destination for a wide age-range.